 Is there a charge for ILL?

-No. ILL is a free service for all TCC students, faculty, and staff.
-However, if ILL materials are not returned on time patrons will be subject to fines and fees as described in the TCC Library Guidelines.
+No, not at TCC for our library users.
+ILL is a free service for all TCC students, faculty, and staff.
+However, if ILL materials are not returned on time patrons will be subject to fines and fees as described in the TCC Library Policy.

 How long can I keep ILL materials?

-ILL due dates are set by the lending institution and can vary from two weeks to three months.
+ILL due dates are set by the lending institution and usually vary from two weeks to three months.
 Items can be renewed at the discretion of the lending institution.
+To request a renewal of your ILL item, please see this link.
+Requesting a renewal is different from renewing a TCC Library item.

 Why was my ILL request canceled?